 - consult with them regularly and listen to their views;

 - be more open to the views of others;

 - acknowledge if they do not know something;

 - treat all children with respect;

-- take into account individual differences between family members and all participants.
+• take into account individual differences between family members and all participants.

 There is a need for educators who have developed adequate competencies to provide support.
-In this context and synthesizing all the results of the desk and on-field research carried out by partners of project MeTURA - Back to the Roots, quality lifelong education of support educators has been found necessary, and the desirable traits of those educators are open approach, outstanding adaptability, flexibility, creativity, patience, consistency, good communication skills and a high level of responsibility, which are crucial.
+In this context and synthesizing all the results of the desk and on-field research carried out by METURA consortium, quality lifelong education of support educators has been found necessary, and the desirable traits of those educators are open approach, outstanding adaptability, flexibility, creativity, patience, consistency, good communication skills and a high level of responsibility, which are crucial.

-Summing up the results of the MeTURA - Back to the Roots preliminary research, educators working with families and their AFMID should have basic competencies that include:
+Summing up the results of the METURA preliminary research, educators working with families and their adult members with intellectual disabilities should have basic competencies that include:

-- identify and define the needs of persons with intellectual disabilities and their families; - carry out an assessment of ability, create and develop an individual work plan and programme for persons with intellectual disabilities and their families; - select, apply and adapt different methodological approaches in dealing with people with intellectual disabilities; - identify the needs of parents and advise them adequately; - adequate response to unforeseen situations when dealing with people with intellectual disabilities, knowledge of assistive technology; - understanding of legal frameworks and protection of human rights.
+• identify and define the needs of persons with intellectual disabilities and their families;

+- carry out an assessment of ability, create and develop an individual work plan and programme for persons with intellectual disabilities and their families; - select, apply and adapt different methodological approaches in dealing with people with intellectual disabilities; - identify the needs of parents and advise them adequately; - adequate response to unforeseen situations when dealing with people with intellectual disabilities, knowledge of assistive technology; - understanding of legal frameworks and protection of human rights.